SOFTS-London cocoa hits near three month low; sugar, coffee gain

 * ICE speculators increased their net short position in New York cocoa by 1,859 contracts to 12,531 in the week ended Oct.
 26, data showed.

-* Dealers said cocoa is under pressure from generally favourable crop conditions in top producer Ivory Coast, as well as a weaker-than-expected demand recovery.
+* Dealers said cocoa was under pressure from generally favourable crop conditions in top producer Ivory Coast, as well as a weaker-than-expected demand recovery.

-* Weather forecasters Climate42 noted a massive wave of flowering and setting of cocoa pods in No. 2 producer Ghana, adding climate conditions are pointing to a good start for the mid-crop.
+* Weather forecasters Climate42 noted a massive wave of flowering and setting of cocoa pods in No. 2 producer Ghana, adding climate conditions were pointing to a good start for the mid-crop.

 COFFEE